What Is a Colonoscopy?

-Colonoscopy lets your doctor examine the lining of your large intestine (colon) for abnormalities by inserting a thin flexible tube, as thick as your finger, into your anus and slowly advancing it into the rectum and colon.
-This instrument, called a colonoscope, has its own lens and light source and it allows your doctor to view images on a video monitor.
+Colonoscopy lets your doctor examine the lining of your large intestine (colon) for abnormalities by inserting a thin flexible tube into your anus and slowly advancing it into the rectum and colon.
+This instrument, called a colonoscope, has its own lens and light source, and it allows your doctor to view images on a video monitor.
 A colonoscopy is a type of endoscopy (non-surgical exam of the digestive tract), specifically of the large intestine and rectum.
 Learn more about other procedures offered at the Centers for Gastroenterology in Northern Colorado.

-Colonoscopy is well-tolerated and rarely causes much pain.
+A colonoscopy procedure is well-tolerated and rarely causes much discomfort.
 You might feel pressure, bloating or cramping during the procedure.
-Typically, your doctor will give you a sedative to help you relax and better tolerate any discomfort.
+Typically, your colonoscopy doctor will give you a sedative to help you relax and better tolerate any discomfort.
 You will lie on your side or back while your doctor slowly advances a colonoscope along your large intestine to examine the lining.
 Your doctor will examine the lining again as he or she slowly withdraws the colonoscope.
-The procedure itself usually takes less than 45 minutes, although you should plan on two to three hours for waiting, preparation and recovery.
+The procedure itself usually takes less than 45 minutes, although you should plan on two to three hours for preparation and recovery.
 In some cases, the doctor cannot pass the colonoscope through the entire colon to where it meets the small intestine.
 Your doctor will advise you whether any additional testing is necessary.

 From the American Gastroenterological Association

 References: ASGE, American Society for Gastrointestinal Endoscopy